Body Care Menu Icon

 Body Lotion

-Deya White Body Lotion is specially formulated to restore and protect your skin, giving it a radiant and youthful glow.
-Enriched with Vitamin B3, double sunscreen, and natural extracts, this lotion helps repair damaged skin, providing long-lasting moisture and protection from harmful UV rays.
+Deya White Body Lotion is specially formulated to restore and protect your skin in your skin care routine, giving it a radiant and youthful glow.
+Enriched with Vitamin B3 for your skin care needs, double sunscreen, and natural extracts, this lotion helps repair damaged skin, providing long-lasting moisture and protection from harmful UV rays in your skin care regimen.

 Formulation